MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/native-messaging.md

 Microsoft Edge now allows extensions installed from Microsoft Store to exchange messages with a native application using message passing APIs.
 To enable the feature, you need to make sure of following things while implementing native messaging host of your Native Application.

 >[!NOTE]
 > Native messaging is currently not supported on OSX and Linux version of Microsoft Edge.
-This feature support will be implemented soon.
+The feature support will be available soon.

 1. **Native messaging host**:
 In order to register a native messaging host the application must install a manifest file that defines the native messaging host configuration.
 Below is an example of the manifest file: